 Swiss Alphorn School

 We have a new feature on our website: We are now offering sound samples from selected tracks on our compact discs.
-To enjoy this feature go to our
+To enjoy this feature go to our Rocky Mountain Alphorns Compact Discs webpage.
+You can click the orange button below for a quick sample, and remember to turn on your computer speakers.

-William Hopson has published a collection of the best solo Alphorn music that he has composed over the last five years.
 The collection is called "Arioso - Eight Expressive Melodies for Solo Alphorn".
 Six of the melodies are recorded by William Hopson on his Rocky Mountain Alphorns compact discs.
 The music is very romantic and enjoyable to play, and is highly recommended for any Alphorn blower with a moderate to advanced technique.
 The music is published with great attention to musical detail, enhanced by the precision of the latest Finale music publishing software.
 The collection is available in both English and German editions.
 For a more comprehensive description of the music, and for ordering information, please go to the Alphorn Music page of this website.

 An important article has been published by the Swiss Society of Ethnomusicology.
 The title of the article is "On Swissness in Alphorn Performance".
 The author of the article is Charlotte Vignau.